Trovatella/-Memorie-dal-Villaggio-MSN/articoli/la-liturgia-del-nuovo-edge-browser-con-copilot.md

 # ✨ La Liturgia del Nuovo Edge Browser con Copilot
 ### In *Atti dei Sysadmin* — San Git e San Docker

+Omelia:

+Priest: On the Edge, the battle will be fought.
+People: Amen.
+Cache.

+Priest: The Blue Son of Redmond entered the Edge.
+People: Amen.
+Kernel.
+Motherboard.

+Priest: And Thus

+The browser became the gospel of knowledge.
+Popolo:Amen.
+Kernel.
+Cache.
+Motherboard.
+Enter.

 ---

 E fu detto: